dobson980/verbalnotifier/README.md

 ## Hitpoint Notifications

-Receive alerts when your hitpoints drop below set thresholds, customizable in the plugin settings.
+Receive an audio alert when your characters hitpoints hit specific thresholds.
+This verbal notification is activated by

 ## Prayer Notifications